* Translated by AI

 "A return after eight years, yet completely different"…Local media pour praise on BTS Stanford concert

-BTS (BTS: Jung-kook, Jimin, Jin, V, RM, J-Hope, Suga) concluded their first performance on the 16th (local time) at Stanford Stadium in California, U.S., prompting major local outlets to release a wave of glowing reviews.
-Notably, a critic from a major U.S. daily newspaper naturally invoked "Hongdae karaoke room" and "makgeolli" to describe the concert atmosphere, drawing attention.
+BTS (BTS: Jung-guk, Jimin, Jin, V, RM, J-Hope, Suga) concluded their first performance on the 16th (local time) at Stanford Stadium in California, U.S., prompting major local outlets to release a wave of glowing reviews.
+Notably, critics from major U.S. daily newspapers naturally invoked "Hongdae karaoke room" and "makgeolli" to describe the concert atmosphere, drawing attention.

-Todd Inouye, a critic who wrote for the SF Chronicle, described the "Butter" and "Dynamite" performances at the end of the concert that day, writing, "It felt like a comfortable and natural atmosphere where they were drunk on makgeolli at a Hongdae karaoke room at 2 a.m., singing enthusiastically with the audience."
+Todd Inouye, a critic who contributed to the San Francisco Chronicle, wrote that the performances of "Butter" and "Dynamite" toward the end of the concert that day felt "comfortable and natural, as if drunk on makgeolli in a Hongdae karaoke room at 2 a.m., singing enthusiastically with the audience."
 This phrasing subtly reveals that the critic, writing for a major U.S. daily, has visited Korea and is familiar with Korean pop culture elements like Hongdae and makgeolli.
-The fact that Hongdae and makgeolli were cited so naturally demonstrates how deeply Korean culture has permeated the local area.
+The fact that Hongdae and makgeolli were cited so naturally demonstrates how deeply Korean culture has permeated the local scene.

-Inouye stated, "BTS in 2026 is completely different from the BTS that performed at Oakland Arena in 2018," and analyzed, "This tour placed greater emphasis on each member's live vocals and mature themes rather than strict choreography."
+Inouye stated, "BTS in 2026 is completely different from the BTS that performed at Oakland Arena in 2018," and analyzed that "this tour placed greater emphasis on each member's live vocals and mature themes rather than strict choreography."

-While honestly noting the regret that "the concert started too early at 7 p.m. (the surroundings were too bright), so the lighting could not shine properly," he concluded, "The Stanford performance showed that BTS is not yet ready to embark on a tour that merely looks back at the past.
-For BTS today, there is still much of a new era ahead."
+While honestly noting the regret that "the concert started too early at 7 p.m. (making the surroundings too bright) so the lighting could not shine properly," he concluded that "the Stanford performance showed that BTS is not yet ready to embark on a tour that merely looks back at the past.
+For today's BTS, many new eras still lie ahead."

-Jim Harrington, a pop critic for Mercury News, declared, "The biggest pop culture event to take place in the Bay Area (a term for the region near San Francisco) this year," and added, "Although there are major stadium concerts this year in the Bay Area, such as Usher and Chris Brown's performances at Levi's Stadium, there will be no performance that stirs up this kind of passion and excitement, or the best kind of mania, like BTS."
-Regarding BTS, who performed about 23 songs over two hours, Harrington evaluated, "They presented a truly solid pop concert," while also noting, "The moments when the members temporarily set aside the dazzling stage effects and directly connected with the audience were actually the best moments of the performance."
+Jim Harrington, pop critic for Mercury News, declared, "This is the biggest pop culture event to take place in the Bay Area (a term for the region near San Francisco) this year," and added, "Although there are major stadium concerts in the Bay Area this year, such as Usher and Chris Brown at Levi's Stadium, no performance will stir up this kind of passion, excitement, and the best kind of fandom like BTS."
+Regarding BTS, who performed about 23 songs over two hours, Harrington praised them for "delivering a truly solid pop concert," while also noting that "the moments when the members set aside the dazzling stage effects to directly connect with the audience were actually the highlights of the performance."

-In addition to the May 16 concert, BTS will continue their performances on the 17th and 19th (local time) at Stanford Stadium in San Francisco before moving on to Las Vegas.
+In addition to the May 16 concert, BTS will continue their performances on the 17th and 19th (local time) at Stanford Stadium in San Francisco before heading to Las Vegas.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>